adrien-dimitri/raspberrypi-home-automation/README.md

 Who would have thought that so much is possible from so little?
 Indeed, this RPi3B has been sleeping in my drawer for years and now, it has been improving my day to day life tremendously.

-How you ask?
+"But, how?" - you ask.
 Well, now I can very easily monitor my room conditions, especially humidity, which is important to keep track of during winters.
 I will know when humidity is too high and will then open the windows, allowing me to live in a healthy, ventilated environment.
 This is of course good for my skin and lungs, while also greatly reducing the chance of mold or other unwanted bugs thriving in high humidity.

 ### DHT 11 Sensor